Keywords; hip pain, osteoporosis, vitamin D, diabetes, metabolic syndrome, chiropractic help.

 It is goes without saying that the right bed is vital if you are suffering from hip pain.
 Or even if you have a perfect back.
-Skimping on your bed and you'll simply spend the money on your chiropractor, or worse a surgeon.
+Skimp on your bed and you'll simply spend the money on your chiropractor, or worse a surgeon.

-I recommend the Dutch option: two mattresses on one double bed.
+I recommend the Dutch option; two mattresses on one double bed.

 If you are suffering from significant side of the hip pain, sometimes laying a series of pillows across the bed, with your hip squarely placed on the pillow may give some relief at night.
 This can be caused by a hip condition, per se, or a referral from a sacroiliac subluxation, or a femoral nerve lesion in the upper lumbar spine.

 Here are some simple ways to increase the fatty fish in your diet.

 My favourite, simply because of ease, is smoked mackerel and canned pilchards or sardines that have not had the fat extracted.
 Sometimes, in the mistaken belief that we should drastically reduce the fat in our diet, in order to lose weight, we might buy fish served in brine.
 That extracted fat is then processed into omega 3 capsules at ten times the price; eat full fat fish.